Sargassum Seaweed in the Caribbean: Will it ruin my beach vacation?

 While it’s not very pleasant to look at, makes your skin itch when it brushes against you, and smells like sewage when it starts to rot, it’s actually an important habitat for marine life: “Floating rafts of Sargassum can stretch for miles across the ocean.
 This floating habitat provides food, refuge, and breeding grounds for an array of critters such as fishes, sea turtles, marine birds, crabs, shrimp, and more.
 Some animals, like the Sargassum fish (in the frogfish family), live their whole lives only in this habitat.
 Sargassum serves as a primary nursery area for a variety of commercially important fishes such as mahi mahi, jacks, and amberjacks.”

-Sargassum seaweed actually migrates from the Northern Atlantic’s Sargasso Sea through ocean currents.
+Sargassum seaweed actually migrates from the Northern Atlantic’s Sargasso Sea or West Africa through ocean currents.
 While no one knows for sure what is causing it to reproduce so much, and to rise and migrate, there are some theories, including:

 - Climate change and rising ocean temperatures.